 Instead of decreasing

-wait time linearly by substracting some number from it, I felt that perhaps multiplying
+wait time linearly by substracting a fixed constant from it, I felt that perhaps multiplying

 There are 2 considerations that I want to highlight: